validruk/payment-tracker/README.md

 # payment-tracker
 simple payment tracker application

-How to run:
+#How to run:
-#build project and run tests by Maven
+--build project and run tests by Maven mvn package
-mvn package

-#run application from folder /target
-java -cp paymentTracker-1.0-SNAPSHOT.jar pt.App
+--run application from folder /target java -cp paymentTracker-1.0-SNAPSHOT.jar pt.App

-#run application with loading file
-java -cp paymentTracker-1.0-SNAPSHOT.jar pt.App -f input.txt
+run application with loading file java -cp paymentTracker-1.0-SNAPSHOT.jar pt.App -f input.txt

-Usage:
+#Usage:
 USD 123 - sample input, pattern for currency with amount is ^[A-Z]{3}[\\s]{1}[+-]?[0-9]{1,10}[.]?[0-9]{0,6}$
 f file.txt - data from file, see example file src\test\resources\input.txt
 r rateFile.txt - file with currency rates, see example file src\test\resources\rateFile.txt
 q - quit

-Features:
+#Features:
 -supported format of input is: USD -123.123456
 -every minute application prints list of all currencies
 -it supports load file with multiple exchange rates, see example file rateFile.txt.
 These rates are used in one minute report